 What is an EU Trade Mark?
-A European Union Trade Mark (EUTM) is a single trade mark registration that provides protection in all of the member states of the European Union.
+A EU Trade Mark (EUTM) is a single trade mark registration that provides protection in all of the member states of the European Union.
 EUTMs are dealt with by the European Intellectual Property Office (EUIPO) in Alicante, Spain, and over 117,000 applications were filed last year.
-If you […]READ MORE
+If you conduct […]READ MORE

 Applying to register trade marks that are well known descriptive terms is problematic.
 We will have to wait and see if the EU IPO allows OKTOBERFEST.READ MORE

 I have been asked on several occasions whether we have a standard cease and desist letter to send to alleged infringers.
 The answer to this is no, for two main reasons.
 Firstly, each letter must be carefully drafted in order to meet the particular circumstances of the case.
 Secondly – and more importantly – there is an issue in that a letter which threatens infringement without being justified can end up with you being sued, instead of the alleged infringer.READ MORE